vercel/next.js/docs/advanced-features/custom-error-page.md

 ## 500 Page

-By default Next.js provides an error page that matches the default 404 page's style.
-This page is not statically optimized like the 404 page and is why we allow creating a separate `pages/404.js` file to enable you to report 500 errors without de-optimizing your 404 page.
+By default Next.js provides a 500 error page that matches the default 404 page's style.
+Unlike the 404 page, the 500 page is not statically optimized because 500 errors happen dynamically.
+This is why we separate error handling for the 404 page and the 500 page.

 ### Customizing The Error Page